 Robbins doesn't just say that the partners in a relationship should communicate, but that they should have deep, honest communication.
 (In my experience, the only people who emphasize honesty that way are those who lack that trait.)

 Robbins isn't just proud of his 14 year relationship with first wife Becky; he's extremely proud of it.
 Also note that he's reframed the situation so that that first marriage now sounds like a success.
-Robbins sounds like one of those guys who proudly says he's had five very successful marriages.
+Robbins sounds like one of those guys who proudly say they've had five very successful marriages.

 And note that Robbins didn't divorce his wife because he grew tired of her and their constant fighting, or because he met a younger, hotter babe.
 Or because he wanted to take advantage of all his wealth and fame to screw around.
 It's because he "didn't share a life vision" with her.